EmmalynC27/cis435-project3-taskpad-php/tests/TEST_PLAN.md

 5. **Tasks with different due dates**: Past, present, future
 6. **Tasks with searchable content**: Various keywords in titles/descriptions

-## Test Execution Notes
+## Test Execution Notes and Success Criteria

-- All tests should be run with a clean session (new CSRF tokens)
+All tests should be run with a clean session (new CSRF tokens) and they should also be run in isolation to avoid dependencies.
+Relative dates from the current date should be used for any tests dependent on dates.
+All user input should be displayed properly in output.
+In addition, HTTP status codes should be verified for proper rest behavior.
-- JSON file state should be backed up before running destructive tests
-- Tests should be run in isolation to avoid dependencies
-- Date-dependent tests should use relative dates from current date
-- All user inputs should be properly HTML-escaped in output
-- HTTP status codes should be verified for proper REST behavior

-## Success Criteria

-- All test cases pass with expected results
-- No PHP errors or warnings generated
-- JSON data integrity maintained
-- Proper HTTP status codes returned
-- Security measures (CSRF, input validation) working correctly
-- User experience flows work as designed (PRG pattern, flash messages)
+In order for tests to be considered successful, all test cases should pass with expected results with no PHP errors or warnings generated.
+JSON data integrity needs to be maintained as well as proper HTTP status codes returned.
+Security features should work correctly as well as expected experience for the user.